braze-inc/braze-docs/_docs/_hidden/private_betas/idle_campaigns.md

 | Sends as the result of a Winning or Personalized Variant are treated as scheduled sends and disabled seven days after the Winning or Personalized Variant is sent | Update when the variant will send to a later date |
 {: .reset-td-br-1 .reset-td-br-2}

+#### How can I keep an idle Canvas active?

+To keep a Canvas active, update the Canvas so it does not meet the above criteria for having an idle status.
+Reference this table for steps to make idle campaigns active, depending on your use case.

 #### What happens if I want to continue running a campaign that hasn't sent a message or been edited in over 12 months?

 To continue running an idle campaign, resume the campaign.
 In this case, the 12-month countdown will reset.

-#### What happens if I want to continue running a campaign that's past its end date?
+#### What happens if I want to continue running a campaign past its end date?

-To resume a campaign that's past its end date, update the campaign's end date to the desired date.
+To resume a campaign past its end date, update the campaign's end date to the desired date.

 #### Who will receive email notifications about stopped campaigns?